📖 Looking for karrio's legacy docs? Visit docs.karrio.io

 3. Click “Create Droplet”

-• For production: At least Standard Droplet with 2 GB RAM / 1 CPU
+• Production: Standard Droplet with 2 GB RAM / 1 CPU

-• For development/testing: Basic Droplet with 2 GB RAM / 1 CPU
+• Development: Basic Droplet with 2 GB RAM / 1 CPU

 9. Click “Create Droplet”